 Special cards are printed by the “National Autistic Society” which can be used in case of emergencies to make people aware of your child’s condition.

-Unfortunately, for you to manage your own feelings there isn’t much official helping material available.
-It can be really challenging to manage a child with ASD, but you should never give up as your child needs your love and support to survive in this harsh world.
+Unfortunately, for you to manage your feelings there isn’t much official helping material available.
+It can be challenging to manage a child with ASD, but you should never give up as your child needs your love and support to survive in this harsh world.